PoCInnovation/Workshops/software/9.Svelte/README.md

 To begin with, we will learn how create a simple component and display it in our page.

-Create a directory `components` which will contain a file named `Event.svelte`.
+Create a `components` directory which will contain a file named `Event.svelte`.

-This component must be a simple `div` which contains the following props :
+This component must be a simple `div` which contain the following props :
   - `id`
   - `title`
   - `description`